jsanon01/cryptocurrency/log.md

 ### 2) -------- Create Your Account with The Exchange ---------

-BITTREX is the nex-generation digital currency
+BITTREX is the nex-generation of digital currency

-- the most popoular and the biggest one
+- The most popoular and the biggest one

-- not advisable to let your money in exchange (acting like a broker)
+- Not advisable to let your money in exchange (acting like a broker)

-- in real world, Brokers regulated  & backed up by National Institutions refunding money in case of bankruptcy.
+- In real world, Brokers regulated  & backed up by National Institutions refunding money in case of bankruptcy.

-- exchange in cryptocurrencies is Not regulated (no money back/BITTREX)
+- Exchange in cryptocurrencies is Not regulated (no money back/BITTREX)

-- not suggested to keep huge amount of money there (in exchange)
+- Not suggested to keep huge amount of money there (in exchange)

 ### 3) -------- Validating Names ---------